 The Schedule 9A non-resident surcharge stacks additively on top of the 5% additional dwellings surcharge under FA 2003 Schedule 4ZA.
 The 5% rate is the operative additional dwellings surcharge rate from 31 October 2024, introduced by FA 2025 s.51 (replacing the previous 3% rate).
 Both surcharges apply to residential transactions and operate via the band-additive computation under FA 2003 s.55B (Schedule 4ZA) and FA 2003 s.55C (Schedule 9A).

-For a non-resident buyer who already holds a dwelling anywhere in the world, both surcharges apply on a UK purchase.
-The combined surcharge load is 5% (Schedule 4ZA) plus 2% (Schedule 9A) equals 7% additional on top of the standard residential Table A rates.
-At a hypothetical 3% Schedule 9A rate, the combined surcharge load would be 8% additional.
-On the top residential band (consideration above £1.5 million), the combined effective rate at 7% surcharge is 19% (12% standard plus 7% surcharge); at 8% surcharge, the combined effective rate would be 20%.
+If you already hold a dwelling anywhere in the world, both surcharges apply on your UK purchase.
+The combined load is 5% (Schedule 4ZA) plus 2% (Schedule 9A), so 7% on top of the standard residential Table A rates.
+At a hypothetical 3% Schedule 9A rate it would be 8%.
+On the top residential band (consideration above £1.5 million), the combined effective rate at 7% surcharge is 19% (12% standard plus 7% surcharge); at 8% it would be 20%.

-The worldwide-property mechanics that trigger the Schedule 4ZA surcharge for non-resident buyers are covered in our how owning property abroad leads to higher SDLT rates page.
-The page maps the three statutory routes (Schedule 4ZA worldwide reach, Schedule 9A non-resident surcharge, Schedule 6ZA FTB-relief disapplication) through which overseas property ownership raises a UK buyer's SDLT bill.
-The current page covers the policy direction on the non-resident surcharge specifically.
+The worldwide-property mechanics that trigger the Schedule 4ZA surcharge are set out in our how owning property abroad leads to higher SDLT rates page, which maps the three statutory routes (Schedule 4ZA worldwide reach, Schedule 9A non-resident surcharge, Schedule 6ZA FTB-relief disapplication) through which overseas property ownership raises a UK buyer's SDLT bill.

 Worked examples at both rates